Profitbase/Episode-Docs/articles/flow/actions/snowflake/execute-non-query-command.md

 Executes a SQL command in a Snowflake database, and returns the number of rows affected by the query.

+![img](../../../../images/flow/snowflake-execute-command.png)

 > [!NOTE]
 > This action does not return the result of the executed query.
-It simply return the number of rows affected by the query.
+It simply returns the number of rows affected by the query.

-![img](../../../../images/flow/snowflake-execute-command.png)
+## Returns

+[Int32](https://learn.microsoft.com/en-us/dotnet/api/system.int32) The number of rows affected.

 ## Properties